MohammadYehya/Linux_Based_Task_Manager/README.md

 # Linux_Based_Task_Manager
-My Operating Systems project in my 4th semester.
-It provides a GUI made using GTK+ and Glade and allows users to view used system resources as well as set priorities and processor affinities for different processes.
+This project provides a GUI made using GTK+ and Glade and allows users to view used system resources as well as set priorities and processor affinities for different processes.
+It is also my 4th semester project for the course CS2006 Operating Systems.